Reuse scripts in Postman

 variableName.functionName()

-If your package only includes lines of JavaScript code or instances of the pm object, and no functions or objects that you want to call, you only need to import the package in your pre-request and post-response scripts.
+If your package only includes JavaScript code or pm object instances, and no callable functions or objects, you only need to import it in your pre-request and post-response scripts.
 You don't need to also declare it as a JavaScript variable.

 pm.require('@team-domain/package-name');